College Democrats of America: Internal tensions over Israel

 In 2014, several CDA officers engaged what was described as "the most notorious, and public, example of inter-party tensions" over Israel when Giovanni Hashimoto, then a CDA officer, faced backlash from anti-Israel CDA officers for defending Israel's actions during the 2014 Israel–Gaza conflict.
 The spat resulted in the resignation of Evan Goldstein, an officer who had compared Israeli Prime Minister Benjamin Netanyahu to Genghis Khan.

+In 2024 CDA received widespread media attention for their statement in solidarity with the 2024 pro-Palestinian protests on university campuses.
+Numerous chapters across the United States participated in the campus protests, although there was a notable opposition amongst membership.

 Activities

 Hillary Clinton addresses the 2007 CDA National Convention.

 Every year, the national organization of the CDA holds a national convention.
 These conventions include meetings for CDA's standing committees (like the constitution committee) and CDA's national caucuses (like the women's caucus) as well as the elections for CDA's National Executive Board.
 The convention also offers workshops on how to be effective in government and campaigning, and prominent speakers from the national Democratic party (previous speakers have included Bill Clinton, Al Gore, Hillary Clinton, Barack Obama, John Edwards, Nancy Pelosi, members of Congress, and Cabinet members).
-The 2023 convention was held in Little Rock, Arkansas.
 The CDA convention that occurs during presidential election years is typically held in conjunction with the Democratic National Convention.